BlockchainCommons/GordianWallet-iOS/README.md

 ### Initial Setup

-Upon on initial use the user may choose to connect to their own node by scanning a [QuickConnect QR](https://github.com/BlockchainCommons/Bitcoin-Standup#quick-connect-url-using-btcstandup) or a testnet node we are currently utilzing for development purposes by tapping the "don't have a node?" button:
+Upon on initial use the user may choose to connect to their own node by scanning a [QuickConnect QR](https://github.com/BlockchainCommons/Bitcoin-Standup#quick-connect-url-using-btcstandup) or a testnet node we are currently utilizing for development purposes by tapping the "don't have a node?" button:

 <img src="https://github.com/BlockchainCommons/FullyNoded-2/blob/master/Images/quickConnect.PNG" alt="" width="250"/>